21 Unmissable Things to do in Wroclaw, Poland

 No trip to Poland is complete without at least sampling sumptuous cuisine.
 It’s traditional, it’s cheap, and it’s tasty.
 Therefore, one of the things to do in Wroclaw is to try the local favorite and hearty Polish staple, pierogi.
 These dumplings are a must-try that come with so many different fillings that one is bound to intrigue you.

-21 Unmissable Things to do in Wroclaw 13
+21 Unmissable Things to do in Wroclaw, Poland 14

-The variety of this dumpling does not stop with just the filling – you can find baked, fried, or boiled ones too.
+The variety of these dumplings does not stop with the filling—you can also find baked, fried, or boiled ones.

-Furthermore, restaurants will often offer you a sauce to accompany the pierogies as well.
-Melted butter and sour cream are the more traditional, typical side servings.
+Furthermore, restaurants often offer a sauce to accompany the pierogies.
+Melted butter and sour cream are the more traditional side servings.

-If you can only try a few dishes in Poland, be sure to grab a bowl of meaty Bigos stew on your travels too.
-It includes sliced meats, usually pork, but venison and rabbit can also be on the menu.
-This warm dish contains a good selection of vegetables and spices with some wine sometimes thrown in.
+If you can only try a few dishes in Poland, be sure to grab a bowl of meaty Bigos stew on your travels, too.
+This warm dish includes sliced meats, usually pork, but venison and rabbit can also be on the menu.
+It also contains a good selection of vegetables and spices, with some wine sometimes thrown in.

 Spicy Polish sausage is somewhat of a signature ingredient for the Bigos and grants it a flavor like no other; indeed, keep an eye out for it while in Wrocław.